Umuzi-org/ACN-syllabus/content/projects/data-science-specific/cross-validation-and-simple-linear-regression/_index.md

 10. How does your model compare when running it on the test set? - what is the difference in the Root Mean Square Error (RMSE) between the training and test sets?
 Is there any evidence of overfitting?

 11. We have only looked at the number of years an employee has worked.
-What other employee characteristics might influence their salary?
+What other employee characteristics and Why do you think these characteristics might influence their salary?

 ## Instructions for reviewer